steveam1/customer-churn-nlp/README.md

-# Predicting Customer Churn from Reviews Using Transformer Models
+# Predicting Customer Churn from Yelp Reviews Using Transformer Models

 ## 1. Overview